d3datadevelopment/oxwebauthn/README.en.md

 - Windows Hello devices

 Since a password is no longer required with a FIDO2-based login, the backup password can also be more complex than passwords suitable for everyday use.

+## Configuration

+The FIDO2 accesses created are fixed to the respective shop and cannot be exchanged between different shops.
+The basis for the accesses is the current URL of the shop.
+If your shop is accessible under different URLs or moves to a new address, you can overwrite the default value in the module settings.
+This way, existing accesses do not become invalid with the change.

 ## Changelog